Collection date: Jul 1908

 Note 2: The Sherborne tradition was published by Sharp in Morris Book 4 (p39ff) in 1911 and is found in 'A Handbook of Morris Dances' (Lionel Bacon 1974 p279ff).

-Note 3: Sherborne has a distinctive stepping style that marks it out from surrounding traditions.
+Note 3: Sherborne has a distinctive stepping style that marks it out from surrounding traditions, namely one-hop-two-three (rather than one-two-three-hop).
 It is kept up today by the Gloucestershire Morris Men and a few revival sides.
 See their website http://www.glosmorrismen.org and the Morris Ring website https://themorrisring.org.